An introductory essay about ‘us’, ‘there’, and ‘then’ — (reading time: 10 mins)

 Researching and writing about rephotography, I am discovering that rephotographing is more common than first thought and also more inclusive than its 19th century origins in natural sciences would agree.
 This has led to greater sensitivity towards varied notions of time which in retrospect appears to run through all my photographic activities.
 For example, in many of the education portraits, students and teachers contribute to a shared experience of time, often by playing against camera apparatus (which extends to me) in order to co-produce a document of us, there and then.
 Repetition and divergence skewer my personal work too, whether it be a three-year-old’s perceptions of Tokyo as we walk its streets together, seasonal day trips to ‘Tokyo’s waterfall’, or simply when getting in or out of the elevator of the building where I live.
 Given that contemporary societies in developed economies are frequently observed as ‘time poor’, an awareness of time naturally inhabits my teaching as well.

 Unlike other photographers who would show only the best examples of their work, this site brings together shared experiences of time recorded visually by time.
 While it is a platform to publish my work as fully as possible, I have also tried to keep descriptions to a minimum knowing that I can be contacted if more information is sought.
 I am not setting out to wow anyone or seek applause – I merely wish to share what is possible when one moment is compared to another without being seduced by nostalgia.

 Gary McLeod holds a PhD from London College of Communication (UAL).
 Having held teaching positions in India, Turkey and Japan respectively, he is a module leader for the online MA Photography and BA Photography top-up programs at Falmouth University in the UK.
-He also teaches visual methods in the Faculty of Global and Interdisciplinary Studies at Hosei University in Tokyo where he is an Assistant Professor (as of July 2018).
+He also teaches photography in the Faculty of Art and Design at Tsukuba University where he is an Assistant Professor (as of April 2019).